Pricing Changes Made Easy in SAP

-Maria has been a part of the Winshuttle team for nearly a decade.
+Maria has been a part of the Winshuttle team for over a decade.
 In that time, she has expanded her skill set to become a dedicated Solutions Engineer with an expertise in SAP.
-This, along with prior SAP experience, enables her to use over 12 years of combined knowledge to connect proficiently with her fellow SAP users.
+This, along with prior SAP experience, enables her to use over 13 years of combined knowledge to connect proficiently with her fellow SAP users.
 Maria is passionate about sharing Winshuttle’s leading data management solutions, and with SAP being an integral part of a company's essential needs and future growth, she aims to help everyone enjoy the benefits that SAP provides.

 Questions or comments about this article?

 Tweet @Winshuttle to continue the conversation!